HOW TO DO A DEADLIFT

 Today, I’ll be talking about what many call the king of exercises – I’m talking, of course, about the deadlift.

-BUT only if you do it right.
+BUT only if you do it with proper form.

-Guys, this deadlift guide is going to make your life a hell of a lot easier!
+Guys, this deadlift setup guide is going to make your life a hell of a lot easier!
 Let’s get to it!

 WHAT IS A DEADLIFT?